-Any new business activity, product or major change within an area of business is subject beforehand to a risk analysis and fomal approval process.
+Any new business activity, product or major change within an area of business is subject beforehand to a risk analysis and formal approval process.

 The appetite for market, credit, interest-rate and liquidity risks is translated into quantified limits, and the appetite for other categories of risk, such as operational and business risks, is translated into qualitative as well as quantified limits.
 These limits on risk are subdivided into sub-limits where deemed necessary.
-These limits are regularly reviewed by the relevant Committees and the Board of Directors.
+These limits are approved by the relevant Management Committees and the Board of Directors, and regularly reviewed to ensure they remain relevant and reflective of the Bank and Group's appetite for risk.